leecrossley/dotject/README.md

 ### Assign a value

-You can assign a value to the "last property":
+You can assign a value to the last nested property:

 ```javascript
 dotject("a.b", {}, 10);